 Group Riding Formation

-It’s a common mis-conception amongst newer riders and motorists that if you’re in a group then the best formation to use is to all ride single file to allow the traffic to overtake easier.
-However after a little thought it is actually quite easy to come to the conclusion that riding in a bunch rather than single file is better for overtaking.
+It’s a common mis-conception that the best formation to use is to ride single file.
+Many people think this makes it easier for traffic to overtake.
+However, after a little thought it is actually quite easy to come to a different conclusion.
+That conclusion being that riding in a bunch rather than single file is better for overtaking.

 Rather than trying to put this concept in to words it’s easier explained by the graphic below.

-As with all ‘rules’ there are times when it doesn’t really apply – the most common occurrence is when riding on a narrow country lane where there isn’t enough room for a motor vehicle to pass if you’re riding two or three abreast.
+As with all ‘rules’ there are times when it doesn’t really apply.
+The most common occurrence is when riding on a narrow country lane where there isn’t enough room for a motor vehicle to pass, if you’re riding two or three abreast.
 You may need to ride single file to allow cars to pass.
-If the group is small enough then you could ride two abreast on a narrow lane so long as you’re quick with dropping to single file when a car approaches from either the front or rear.
+When the group is small enough, its possbile to ride two abreast on a narrow lane.
+However you will need to be quick, dropping to single file when vehicles approach from either the front or rear.

-If you’re new to riding with a particular group then it’s always worth checking with the ride leader on how they ride in formation on certain roads so as to not cause too much confusion with the rest of the group.
+For those new to riding with a particular group then it’s always worth checking with the ride leader on how they ride in formation on certain roads so as not to cause too much confusion with the rest of the group.

 If you found this advice helpful please consider supporting us by buying a tea at www.buymeacoffee.com/cyclinglabs